TheSoftwareHouse/react-starter-boilerplate/docs/integration-with-api-backend.md

 ### Types

-If you would like to modify default `react-fetching-library` types, you can do it inside `src/api/types` directory.
+If you would like to modify default `react-query` types, you can do it inside `src/api/types` directory.
 This is perfect place for extending action with additional parameters:

 ```typescript